Typefacers/bug/README.md

 - **React 19**: For building a user interface that could've been static HTML
 - **TypeScript**: Because JavaScript wasn't confusing enough
-- **Tailwind CSS**: Why write 10 lines of CSS when you can write 100 class names?
-- **Radix UI**: Premium headless components for basic HTML elements
 - **D3.js**: Nuclear-powered charting library for displaying 5 data points
-- **Framer Motion**: Hollywood-grade animations for hover effects
 - **Zustand**: State management for 3 variables that could've been `useState`
 - **UUID**: Industrial-strength ID generation for a client-side game
 - **Lucide Icons**: 1000+ icons imported to use exactly 7